 - Purdue ME LinkedIn

-You’re now a Boilermaker, so check out the various Purdue traditions, including the official fight song ‘Hail Purdue’, school colors, mascots, etc. Check out other ‘can’t-miss traditions for new Boilermakers’ that students have shared, or traditions and oddities.
-You can find ‘150 things to Love About Purdue’, in the Purdue Alumnus newletter.
+You’re now a Boilermaker, so check out the various Purdue traditions, including the official fight song ‘Hail Purdue’, school colors, mascots, etc. You can find ‘150 things to Love About Purdue’, in the Purdue Alumnus newletter.

-Go to campus ‘meet & greets’ and other events, to meet fellow students.
 Socializing is important and will greatly improve your Purdue experience.
-The School of Mechanical Engineering (ME) will usually offer at least one event each month, but also watch the Grad School Newsletter which is emailed out every Friday, and Purdue Today for events held around campus.
-Get involved with OMEGA, ME’s graduate student association as they hold various activities throughout the year, can help you with PhD area exams, and there are leadership opportunities as well.
+Watch the Grad School Newsletter which is emailed out every Friday, and Purdue Today for events held around campus as some may be held virtually.
+Get involved with OMEGA, ME’s graduate student association as they hold various activities throughout the year, and there are leadership opportunities as well.
 Subscribe to the ME grad blog, as event notifications the Grad Office receives will be posted there.

 Purdue has several cultural centers that you should check out as they are open to everyone, not just members of that specific culture.
 They host a variety of activities and events throughout the year and offer a great place to learn new things and meet new people.
 You can also check out the Office of Graduate Diversity Initiatives (OGDI) newsletter for other event opportunities.